 They set up many of the carnival rides and offered family fun at a low cost.
 In the beginning, the tickets cost 6-rides for $1.

 The Kiddie Kingdom featured scaled-down rides designed for children under 12 years old.
-"Kiddie Parks" were a new innovation during the baby-boom years of the 1950s and 1960s, and remained popular into the 1970s.
+"Kiddie Parks" were a new innovation during the baby-boom years of the 1950s and 1960s, and remained popular well into the 1970s.
 Kiddie Kingdom had, among other rides, an antique German carousel and a miniature train that circled the five-acre grounds.

 The park was in operation until 1984 when along with Dispensa's Castle of Toys, they sold the land.
 There were no family members interested in taking over the businesses and the offer was quite good.
 At that time, the property was sold and the rides and attractions were auctioned off by Norton Auctioneers of Michigan Inc.